 Do not disqualify yourself from a job if you believe you are below the competitive qualifications for that position.
 Focus on meeting the minimum requirements and strive to be the best professional pilot you can be.
 If your qualifications are within range then you should apply.
 It is better to lead the job market.

 Pilot Career Steps

 The most common entry level pilot job is to work as a flight instructor.
 There are a few options such as carrying skydivers, aerial survey jobs, pipeline patrol, or ferrying airplanes.
 This step usually doesn’t have minimums other than the licenses and ratings needed to work the job.

 Mid-tier pilot positions include flying for a regional airline or part 135 cargo operator.
 Pilots can pursue part 135 jobs when reaching 1,200 hours though will need to have an Airline Transport Pilot Rating for any airline position.
 Some Corporate pilot jobs are within reach at the mid-tier level.

-The final career goal for many pilots is to fly at a major airline, as a corporate pilot, or to work for large cargo carrier.
+The final career goal for many pilots is to fly at a major airline, for a legacy carrier, as a corporate pilot, or to work for large cargo carrier.
 Competitive minimums to advance to this stage vary with the job market but usually range between 2,500 hours total time to 5,000 hours.

 80% of pilots hired at major airlines are recommended.
 Networking is an evolving strategy and should be part of your job search plans.